shivajid/HortonworksOperationsWorkshop/README.md

 Welcome to hortonworks operations lab.
 The labs are devided into 3 parts

 + [Lab1](Lab1.md) - Install HDP 2.3 on a CentOS VM.
-This you could do either with the centos VM or with
+This you could do either with the centos VM or Azure.

 + [Lab 2](Lab2.md) - Install a Docker Image and the docker node as a HDP Node.
           You could add more nodes and expand your cluster.